HOLLYWOOD, CA – The 87th Academy Awards (Oscars), held on February 22 in Hollywood, spread around the award, with no single film making a clean sweep.

 The Grand Budapest Hotel, which was a strong candidate for Best Picture, did not win any of the top awards, but tied with Birdman for the most overall (four apiece).

-Birdman and Budapest were also the two films to feature Oscar winners of Greek descent.
-Greek-American Alexander Dinelaris, Jr., along with (Best Director) Inarritu and Armando Bo won for Best Original Screenplay for Birdman.
+Alexander Dinelaris, Jr. though Greek-sounding is actually of Armenian, Cuban and Puerto Rican descent, along with (Best Director) Inarritu and Armando Bo won for Best Original Screenplay for Birdman.
 Paris-born Alexandre Desplat, son of a French father and a Greek mother, was nominated for Best Original Score for two films – for Budapest (which he won) and for The Imitation Game.
 Essentially, he was the only Oscar nominee this year to have the distinct honor of competing against himself.

 Another Greek, London’s Elizabeth (“Lizzie”) Yianni-Georgiou was nominated for Best Makeup & Hairstyling in Guardians of the Galaxy, but did not win.